mengziheng/Gpu-SubgraphIsomorphism/README.md

 ## Dataset

+Run  `./run.sh ` in data folder, or you can create any specified folder for data

 Dataset source from : http://graphchallenge.mit.edu/data-sets

-Download the file in mmio format to the `data/graph folder`, or to any specified folder

-You can download file by `wget https://graphchallenge.s3.amazonaws.com/snap/amazon0302/amazon0302_adj.mmio`

 The optional patterns are shown below